Friday, March 12, 2010

 04 Belarus

-B: Lines like “Guide me through this barren sky” leave themselves wide open, although in fairness this is probably the best set of lyrics Belarus has given us.
-There’s certainly a genuine tug to at least some of it.
+B: Lines like “Guide me through this barren sky” leave themselves wide open, yet this is arguably the best set of lyrics Belarus has given us so far.
+There’s a genuine tug to at least some of it.

 V: The sheeted figure being blown about by the wind machine is intriguing but doesn’t add a lot to the performance.
 Petr has a touch of ’80s glamour about him that only leaves me wondering what happened to the shoulder pads.
 Vocally he’s not as strong as I thought he would be, but the song sounds better than it has a right to.
 I love the cat’s eye motif.